Background

 In practice, there have been challenges accessing the HAP identification numbers - If there are issues accessing health information, feedback can be provided to the DHA on health@homeaffairs.gov.au.

-Complex medical issues - specialised case management
+Complex medical issues - specialised and intensive services (SIS) program

-Humanitarian arrivals (offshore), and also people with complex health issues on permanent or temporary protection visas, various partner visas, orphan relative visas, or Resolution of Status visas can be referred for specialised and intensive case support through the HSP program within 5 years of arrival or initial visa grant - see
+Humanitarian arrivals (offshore), and people with complex health issues on permanent or temporary protection visas, various partner visas, orphan relative visas, or Resolution of Status visas can be referred for specialised and intensive case support through the HSP program within 5 years of arrival or initial visa grant - see

 information and referral form.

 Immigrant health clinic resources.
-Author: Georgie Paxton, August 2018, updated March 2023.
+Author: Georgie Paxton, August 2018, last updated Oct 2025.
 Contact: georgia.paxton@rch.org.au